Pooja Batra: Career

+In 2021, she appeared as Nandini Rajput in Squad.

 Personal life

-Batra was married to orthopaedic surgeon Dr. Sonu S. Ahluwalia in Los Angeles, California from 2002 to 2010.
-In January 2011 she filed for divorce, citing irreconcilable differences.
+Batra married orthopaedic surgeon Sonu S. Ahluwalia on 9 February 2003 in New Delhi and moved to Los Angeles, California.
+In January 2011, she filed for divorce in a US court, citing irreconcilable differences.

 Batra revealed her relationship with actor Nawab Shah in June 2019.
 They got married on 4 July 2019 in Delhi according to Arya Samaj traditions.

 Philanthropy

 Batra has volunteered time and money to charitable causes including AIDS (Mukti Foundation), homeless children, the Bombay Police Department and injured soldiers in the Kashmir war.

 She did pro bono work in the film My Little Devil (Bas Yari Rakho), subtitled in Hindi, English, and French, to raise funds for the poor children in India.
 The film was co-produced by NFDC-La Fete (Canada) and directed by Gopi Desai.
-It was screened at the 24th Annual Montreal World Film Festival, 2000; Chicago International Children's Film Festival, 2000; 10th Annual Philadelphia Film Festival of World Cinema, 2001; and the Indian Film Festival in Malaysia, 2005.
+It was screened at the 24th Annual Montreal World Film Festival, 2000; Chicago International Children's Film Festival, 2000; 10th Annual Philadelphia Film Festival of World Cinema, 2001; and the Indian Films Festival in Malaysia, 2005.